hpanno/FDOP2013/IgnitionPlan.md

 #####Tips and Tricks
 'Create PivotTable'
-- once an edit has been made to the placement of a label (annotation style) select the Pivot Graph, then right click, 'Format Data Labels'
+- once an edit has been made to the placement of a label (annotation style) select the Pivot Graph then right click, 'Format Data Labels'

 #####Creating the Graphics